ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 varying circumstances.
 Where there is fortune to make the expenses of travelling unimportant, distance becomes no evil.
 But that is not the case here.
-Mr. and Mrs. Collins have a comfortable income, but not such a one as will allow of frequent journeys--and I am persuaded my friend would not call herself near her family under less than half the present distance."
+Mr. and Mrs. Collins have a comfortable income, but not such a one as will allow of frequent journeys -- and I am persuaded my friend would not call herself near her family under less than half the present distance."